 The Virtual Interiors as Interfaces for Big Historical Dataproject focuses “on the question of how we can develop and publish 2D/3D/4D user interfaces to the linked data of the Semantic Web in the form of digital maps and virtual rooms.”
 This involves historical data on the production and the consumption of the Dutch Golden Age.

 In the project I focus on designing, creating and evaluating the rich types of user interfaces needed for accessing these historical data.
 In particular, I investigate analytical interfaces for 2D and 3D content, allowing researchers to do a deep dive into data, uncertainties and linked data, and experiential interfaces, to explore 3D historical spaces in a more playful way via Augmented and Virtual Reality.
 Role: researcher, designer

-Piccoli, C., Reuvekamp, B., Pantò, A., & Huurdeman, H. C. (2020).
+Piccoli, C., Reuvekamp, B., Pantò, A., & Huurdeman, H. C. (2020, June 15).
 Reconstructing private libraries in the early modern period: A 3D virtual environment as the access point to explore the “Boekenkamer” of the Amsterdam regent Pieter de Graeff (1638 – 1707).
-Presented at the SHARP 2021 (accepted), Amsterdam.
+SHARP 2020 (accepted) - conference postponed, Amsterdam.